across the world

 - Selling Skills: Here, firms need to focus on the individuals who have the best selling skills.

-- Defining Targets: Firms need to carefully choose potential prospects and refine communication channels for persuading them to get converted into clients.
+- Defining Targets: Firms need to carefully choose potential prospects and refine communication channels.

 Tips for Accounting Firms to Sustain against the Coronavirus Pandemic